iamhriturajsaha/AI-POWERED-RESUME-ANALYZER/README.md

    - Import your resume in **PDF/Word** or create one from scratch with our AI-powered builder.

 2. **Analyze Your Resume**
-   - **ATS Compatibility**: Ensure your resume meets recruiter expectations.
+   - **ATS Compatibility** - Ensure your resume meets recruiter expectations.
-   - **Keyword Insights**: Find and fill gaps in your content.
+   - **Keyword Insights** - Find and fill gaps in your content.
-   - **Skills Gap Analysis**: Discover key skills missing for your target role.
+   - **Skills Gap Analysis** - Discover key skills missing for your target role.

 3. **Build a Stunning Resume**
    - Select from **4 unique templates** and customize sections like skills, achievements, or hobbies.